Managing Your Career During The Coronavirus Crisis

 At HHL, we are currently transforming any recruiting events we planned on campus into virtual ones.
 McKinsey kicked off this procedure with the Virtual Start-up Consulting Days in March.

-At HHL we launched a new community feature in our digital career-center to help our students connect with alumni and learn about job offers.
-We added a new community feature that lets students connect and communicate with alumni who are looking to fill certain job positions.
+At HHL we launched a new community feature in our digital career-center to help our students connect and communicate with alumni and learn about job offers.

 Fortunately, our students can benefit from our alumni network and our connections to top-level international career experts.
 During one of our exclusive career events our guest and alumnus Daniel Kanaan, deal strategist at LinkedIn, will be introducing our students to the topic “Rock your profile” and share his personal experience on how to upgrade your profile and generate successful interactions.
 If you would like to update your profile, we encourage you to check out the free resources on LinkedIn.